salikhussaini/DATABRICKS_HELP/8_Data Governance & Security in Delta Live Tables.md

 Data governance is crucial to ensure that data is accurate, accessible, and secure.
 In **Delta Live Tables (DLT)**, you can implement data governance in several ways, including by tagging sensitive data, maintaining data lineage, and ensuring schema consistency.

 ---
+Best Practices for Using Unity Catalog to Manage Metadata Across Multiple Workspaces Centralize Metadata: Use Unity Catalog as the central repository for all metadata, so all users and teams can access the same dataset details.

+Consistent Naming Conventions: Use clear and consistent naming conventions for your catalogs, schemas, and tables to make assets easier to manage.

+Tagging and Classification: Use tags to classify data assets, such as sensitive, PII, or compliance-required, to help manage access and compliance requirements.

 ##### **8.1.1 Setting Up Data Tags for Classification**